WY0603/AIP/README.md

 This website mainly utilizes React for the front-end, Node.js for the server side.

 ### Prerequisites

 For development, you are required to install Node，React on your environement.

+#### React

+For the [react](https://reactjs.org/docs/getting-started.html), you can follow the React tutorial and learn how to install and use it.

+Here is the link of the React tutorial. https://reactjs.org/docs/getting-started.html

 #### Node